-Another new comer is called Try Remote.
+Another newcomer is called Try Remote.
 This is another job board built for remote workers.
-A job role ranges from a developer, to a content strategists.
+A job role ranges from a developer to a content strategist.
 Basically, if it’s a remote position you will probably find it here.

 Find Bacon is a job board/feed offering positions for web designers and developers.
 Freelancers and filter by search or by category which is either Design or Development.

-Folyo is a site geared more towards an employer than a freelancer, but as a freelancer you can apply to be a designer who is available for hire.
-Folyo has an approval process which filters through only the best designers offering the highest selection to it’s employers.
-Designers are recommended by Folyo to employers and the rest falls in to place.
+Folyo is a site geared more towards an employer than a freelancer, but as a freelancer, you can apply to be a designer who is available for hire.
+Folyo has an approval process that filters through only the best designers offering the highest selection to it’s employers.
+Designers are recommended by Folyo to employers and the rest falls into place.
 Do you have what it takes to make the cut?